-89. Noise to Surrounding Area

-There shall be no amplified music or speakers external to the building.
+89. Noise to Surrounding Area There shall be no amplified music or speakers external to the building.

-90. Service Vehicle Restrictions

-The design and layout of the driveways, parking modules, circulation roadways and ramps do not allow for access for all types of service vehicles.
-In this respect, access to some or all parts of the development is limited for certain classes of vehicle, as follows:
+90. Service Vehicle Restrictions The design and layout of the driveways, parking modules, circulation roadways and ramps do not allow for access for all types of service vehicles.
+In this respect, access to the product of the produ some or all parts of the development is limited for certain classes of vehicle, as follows: